 Evaluation of Academic Performance

-Faculty are responsible for evaluating the performance of students in a meaningful, useful, and timely manner and for assigning grades on a basis that is rational, just, and unbiased.
-The authority for assignment of grades rests with academic departments or with faculty in the respective programs.
-Official grades for course work can be obtained from the Office of the Registrar each semester and are not given out by instructors.
+Faculty members are responsible for evaluating the performance of students in a meaningful, useful, and timely manner and for assigning grades on a basis that is rational, just, and unbiased.
+Official grades for coursework may be obtained from the Office of the Registrar.
+Unofficial grades for coursework are available via the GWeb Information System.

 Grades in Undergraduate Degree or Certificate and Post-Baccalaureate Certificate Programs

 The following grading system is used: A, Excellent; B, Good; C, Satisfactory; D, Low Pass; F, Fail.
 At the discretion of the program and individual faculty, “+” or “–” (plus or minus) grades also may be assigned.
 Except for courses that specifically state that repetition for credit is permitted, a student enrolled in a program for an undergraduate degree or undergraduate-level certificate (including post-baccalaureate certificate) may not repeat a course in which a minimum grade of C was received, unless a petition to do so is approved by the associate dean for health sciences (or delegate) upon recommendation of the respective program director.
 If a course is repeated, the first grade remains on the student's record and is included in the cumulative GPA.
 GW Health Sciences is excluded from the Academic Forgiveness Policy.
 Symbols that may appear on the transcript include CR, Credit; AU, Audit; P, Pass; NP, No Pass; I, Incomplete; IPG, In Progress; W, Authorized Withdrawal; Z, Unauthorized Withdrawal.
 These symbols are not considered in determining the GPA.